• Skip to primary navigation

 There are lots of options out there for people looking for help with reading.
 We want to help you to make informed choices about reading support options – even if you don’t choose us.

-To help you get up to speed on the latest research about what works, we’ve written a free, 188-page eBook outlining the key things we think people should know when a loved one has reading problems:
+To help you get up to speed on the latest research about what works, we’ve written a free eBook outlining the key things we think people should know about how to teach a child to read:

 It’s free to download.
 No strings attached.
 We hope you find it useful!